chulinguy/JavascriptMillionaire/README.md

 * You have 30 seconds to answer each of the 3 medium questions and 40 seconds to answer each of the 3 hard questions
 * The game ends if you answer a question incorrectly or if you did not choose an answer in the time allowed
 * The questions are randomly picked from a master list and the choice order is also randomized for replayability
-* You have 3 lifelines per game: phone-a-friend, poll-the-audience, and 50/50
+* You have 3 lifelines per game: phone-a-friend, poll-the-audience, and 50/50; they all have audio effects

 ## Built With